 North Banks, in the west building of TimBuck II, is casual, contemporary and high-energy.
 Filet mignon and lobster are the house specialties.
 They also have several preparations of local fish every night and a raw bar offering up the freshest local delicacies.
 It’s open for lunch and dinner and has a fully stocked bar featuring specialty drinks including their house special flaming martini.
 Take-out is available.

 - 109 A Austin Street, Corolla Light Town Center

 - (252) 453-0201

-A terrific stop in Corolla to stop in and grab a sweet treat!
-They have everything from freshly made donuts and cupcakes to a wide variety of breakfast pastries, cookies, and pies.
-Their full line of specialty coffees and smoothies are sure to delight.
+This is a terrific stop in Corolla Light to start your morning right!
+They have everything from freshly made donuts and cupcakes to a wide variety of breakfast pastries, cookies and pies.
+Their full line of specialty coffees and smoothies is sure to delight.
 They also specialize in cakes for all occasions.

 - 807 Ocean Trail, Monteray Plaza